lablnet/portfolio/readme.md

 ## Data files
-The sample data files are given under `portfolio-data` directory. you can fork it and the github action build the portfolio for you,  you can push changes it will auto update thanks.
+The sample data files are given under `portfolio-data` directory. you can fork it and the github action build the portfolio for you,  you can push changes it will auto update.

 ### Development
 Just run command.